harirathod/cinema-booking-application/README.md

 This project is actively under development.

 ## Room for Improvement
-- Add a customer booking with commands for the customer.
-Add manager booking for the manager, where the manager can input commands to add movies, change ticket prices etc. This could be hooked up to a database, so changes made by the manager are saved.
-Use inheritance for CustomerBooking and ManagerControl?
+- Separate the booking into two, so there's two views of the application: one for the customer, when booking tickets; and one for the manager, when adding screens, movies, ticket prices.
+This could be hooked up to a database, so changes made by the manager are saved.

-- Add ManagerCommandWords and CustomerCommandWords.
-Use inheritance?
+- Use inheritance to create **separate CommandWord enum classes** defining separate functionality for when the manager and customer need to use the application.